OrangeTungsten/Fi5-IoT-Module/README.md

 #endif
 ```

-Message from 3DP motherboard will be sent over its UART1 port, in form of single string line, where variables are separated with a separators (commas).
+Every time when M1600 command is called, message from 3DP motherboard will be sent over its UART1 port, in the form of single string line, where variables are separated with a separators (commas).
+In order to activate this system after every print, line M1600 should be placed at the end of every G-code (print).
+That should be done in the slicer configuration.
 Later, firmware of the ESP32 (IoT Module) will be programmed to parse these values between separators to the separate variables.

 ----------------------------

-# 4. Creating a cloud backend.
+# 4. Creating a cloud backend

 In this setup, Google Drive, together with Google Spreadsheets and Apps Script, serves as a cloud backend for IoT data.
 It functions as a centralized repository where statistics from a 3D printer are periodically uploaded, and made available for further processing or download.
 Functionality of this approach reflects in following: IoT module (device) sends HTTP POST request, triggering Google Apps Script webhook to append new rows to Google Sheet.
 Google Spreadsheet acts as a centralized cloud data store.
 Apps Script could be expanded to validate data, compute summaries, generate alerts, or create and update visualizations.